People with Disabilities Program

 - The applicant is physically qualified to do the work without hazard to self or to others.

-All requests for accommodation throughout the application and/or interview process should be directed to the Human Resources Specialist listed on the vacancy announcement for the job you are applying for.
+All requests for a reasonable accommodation throughout the application and/or interview process should be directed to the Human Resources Specialist listed on the vacancy announcement for the job you are applying.

 An applicant may request a reasonable accommodation orally or in writing.
-However, oral requests can be followed by a written confirmation of a request.
+However, oral requests can be followed up by a written confirmation of the request.
 An applicant with a disability may also request reasonable accommodation through a family member, health professional, or other designated representative.

 - DOT Order 1011.1